 Soundproof the Floor

-Even though this might seem pointless for the simple fact that there is no one living under your garage, installing soundproofing materials on the floor, especially ones which absorb vibration, can reduce the amount of vibration transmitted from the floor to other structures, like the walls.
+Even though this might seem pointless for the simple fact that there is no one living under your garage, installing soundproofing materials on the floor, especially the ones that are able to absorb vibration, can reduce the the overall amount of structural noise that is allowed to travel through the house.

 Install Anti-vibration pads and anti-vibration mats

-Installing anti-vibration pads or anti-vibration mats under any equipment or under any work table that has equipment on it that can create vibrations will help prevent these vibrations from being transmitted to other structures.
+Installing anti-vibration pads or anti-vibration mats under the equipment or the work table, will help prevent the vibrations they generate from spreading to other structures.

-If you’re building a rehearsal room in your garage then installing anti-vibration mats under the drum kit and amplifiers will reduce these vibrations and, in turn, the noise.
+If you’re building a rehearsal room in your garage, for example, then installing anti-vibration mats under the drum kit and amplifiers will reduce these vibrations and, in turn, the noise.